nnennaeze07/EC444-Team-Projects/quest-1/report.md

 -----

 ## Summary
 In this quest, our team created a system that would feed fish at regular intervals.
-In order to do so, we used a servo to shake the fish food back an forth from a canister and created a program that would keep track of the time elapsed and display the time (in hours and minutes) until the next feeding on the alphanumeric display.
+In order to do so, we used a servo to shake the fish food back and forth from a canister and created a program that would keep track of the time elapsed and display the time until the next feeding on the alphanumeric display.

 INVESTIGATIVE QUESTION RESPONSE HERE